fclaerho/urest/README.md

 > more than two overlapping ranges or for many small ranges in a single set,
 > particularly when the ranges are requested out of order for no apparent
 > reason.
 Multipart range requests are not designed to support random access.
+> — RFC 7233 §6.1 — Denial-of-Service Attacks Using Range

 According to this **Urest** doesn't prevent a request to fetch all resources.